- Understanding your budgets is an important step in the retirement planning process.

 - Major dental expenses

 - Extraordinary medical expenses

 - Investment losses

 Higher Health Care Costs

 Health care is one of the most significant spending adjustments retirees have to make.
-Representing 16 percent of spending by Americans ages 65 to 74, health care is the second highest cost for retirees.
+Representing 16% of spending by Americans ages 65 to 74, health care is the second highest cost for retirees.
 Thus, the spike in medical expenses during retirement is considered a shock.

-Furthermore, Medicare doesn’t cover all health services.
+Medicare is the primary health insurance program that provides coverage for retirees, but it doesn’t cover all health services.
 For example, the program doesn’t cover most dental care.

 Ideally, Americans should consider the likelihood of needing long-term care before they retire because a shock of this magnitude is extremely difficult to overcome.
-An annuity with a long-term care rider can provide some security at an affordable price.
+Long-term care insurance, dedicated savings or an annuity with a long-term care rider are all options for addressing this potential need.